 Did you know that learning website accessibility isn’t as difficult as it’s often portrayed?

-Once you decode the Web Content Accessibility Guides, they’re really just simple to-do’s that you cross off your checklist.
+Once you decode the Web Content Accessibility Guides, they’re really just simple to-do’s that you account for on your website.

-The WCAG Course has helped people from around the world – including the United States, United Kingdom, China, Brazil, and more – learn the international standards for web accessibility.
+The WCAG Course has helped people from around the world – including the United States, United Kingdom, China, Brazil, and Italy – learn the international standards for web accessibility.

 The WCAG Course makes the Web Content Accessibility Guidelines (WCAG) easy to understand with plain English video and text explanations for each success criterion.